 After completing a minimum of 27 credit hours, including the required courses (see required course list above) and elective courses, students are allowed to take the Comprehensive Examination.
-Exam are offered twice each academic year, once during the Fall semester and once during the Spring semester.
+Exams are offered twice each academic year, once during the Fall semester and once during the Spring semester.
 The Comprehensive Exam is NOT offered during the summer semesters.
-Students will be asked to declare their intent to take the Comprehensive Exam to the Director of Graduate Studies by the indicated date each semester and to contact the departmental secretary to schedule their exam.
+Students must declare their intent to take the Comprehensive Exam to the Director of Graduate Studies within the first 3 weeks of the semester and to contact the departmental administrative assistant to schedule their exam.
+Students must be enrolled in the University the semester in which the comprehensive exams are administered.